-A KU CHUONG TEA CEREMONY Lindsey Goodwin
+A HANI TEA CEREMONY

-D uring our time in Yunnan, we shared tea ceremonies amongst ourselves a few times when we had breaks in our full travel schedule.
+uring our time in Yunnan, we shared tea ceremonies together as a group and amongst ourselves a few times when we had breaks in our full travel schedule.
 As we've discussed in previous issues, every tea session is a beautiful and unique chance for connection.
 These sessions were no exception we shared a deep peace and bond in each one.
-Yet one tea ceremony stood out from any we've ever shared before and any we're likely to share again.
-It was a tea session served by our gracious hostess, Ai Li Juan, in Ai Lao, Yunnan.
+One of the highlights of our previous trip in 2014 was when Auntie Ai made traditional Ku Chong tea for us, so we were excited to have her prepare it for us again.
+She agreed, mentioning that back in the day such tea was always served to important guests or guests from far away-a tradition she lamented losing.